 During a nerve conduction test, an electrode is placed directly over the nerve to be studied.
 Another electrode is placed over the muscles supplied by that nerve.
 A brief electrical pulse is sent to the nerve.
 The time it takes for the muscle to contract in response to the pulse is measured.

-Diagnostic uses for nerve conduction studies include:
+Reasons for doing nerve conduction studies include:

-Identifying the cause of abnormal sensations, such as numbness, tingling, or pain.
+Finding the cause of abnormal sensations, such as numbness, tingling, or pain.

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.